SalimAmamou/Stock-Sentiment-analysis/README.md

 #
-python notebook on Data Camp project on Stocks Sentiment Analysis using News Headlines.
-#
 Stock Sentiment analysis from News headlines.
-Case study: FB and TSLA stocks
+Case study: FB and TSLA stocks; Data Camp project
 #
 The datasets used in this project are raw HTML files for the Facebook (FB) and Tesla (TSLA) stocks from FINVIZ.com, a popular website dedicated to stock information and news.
 #